 Brooks Transcend running shoes.
 (See photo above; NOTE: These are now called Brooks Glycerin GTS.)
 To borrow a meme from The Most Interesting Man in the World, “I don’t always switch running shoe brands, but when I do…” I have to admit, I think I kind of get why people like Hokas.
 They have a wide variety of shoes that are very cushioned both in the upper and the soles.
-I’ve tried them, and they’re so cushioned that my feet get hot and my ankles tend to roll on the super-thick soles.
-To me, the Brooks Transcend is the answer to what Hoka was trying to accomplish — a super-comfy shoe that you can still run in when your feet hurt like hell from running the last 40 miles on blisters.
+I’ve tried them, but they’re so cushioned that my feet get hot and my ankles tend to roll on the super-thick soles.
+To me, the Brooks Transcend is the answer to what Hoka was trying to accomplish — a super-comfy shoe that you can still run in when your feet hurt like hell from running the last 40 miles.
 I bought three pairs, each a size larger than the last, and when I know I have only 50 miles to go in a multi-hundred mile road race and I feel like I am running on stumps, I switch to my Transcends.
 They’re also my go-to shoe for the long ride back from the finish line.

 This product is non-toxic, washes off with soap and water, yet… well the easy version is, it’s like WD-40 for your feet.
 It even feels like it.
 It does a fantastic job of preventing friction inside your socks, which his usually what leads to blisters.

 There are two times and places you want to use Sport Shield.
 First, on your feet before you put on your socks.
 Lube any spot that’s likely to run.